ChargePi/chargeflow/README.md

   chargeflow validate [flags]

 Examples:
-chargeflow --version 1.6 validate '[1, "123456", "BootNotification", {"chargePointVendor": "TestVendor", "chargePointModel": "TestModel"}]'
+chargeflow --version 1.6 validate '[2, "123456", "BootNotification", {"chargePointVendor": "TestVendor", "chargePointModel": "TestModel"}]' chargeflow validate -f ./message.txt

 Flags:
+  -f, --file string            Path to a file containing the OCPP message to validate.
+If this flag is set, the message will be read from the file instead of the command line argument.
   -h, --help                   help for validate
+  -r, --response-type string   Response type to validate against (e.g. 'BootNotificationResponse').
+Currently needed if you want to validate a single response message.
   -a, --schemas string         Path to additional OCPP schemas folder

 Global Flags:
   -d, --debug            Enable debug mode